Posts

 Image

-The fractal demonstrates the economic Short Run and the Long Run In line with the classical economic view of short run and the long run - best demonstrated by images of cost curves - the fractal is the math of the said phenomena.
-Short Run: The development and growth of the fractal – from iteration 1 to the equilibrium iteration is the fractal (economic) Short Run.
-The Short Run is the effect of the starting rule, e.g. branching, or adding of triangles.
-The Long Run: The Long Run is the end state, the total superpostition, where all the infinite possibilities are shown : the state where equilibrium iteration shape is set – to the fully developed tree, or snowflake.
+The fractal demonstrates the economic short-run and the long-run In line with the classical economic view of the short run and the long run - best demonstrated by images of cost curves - the fractal is the math of the said phenomena.
+Short Run: The development and growth of the fractal from iteration 1 to the equilibrium iteration is the fractal (economic) Short Run.
+The Short Run is the effect of the starting rule, e.g., branching or adding triangles.
+The Long Run: The Long Run is the end state, the total superposition, where all the infinite possibilities are shown: the state where the equilibrium iteration shape is set—to the fully developed tree or snowflake.

 Fractal equilibrium count